-Bengal kittens for sale usa , She wanted a cat that looked like a tiger.
-Meet the toyger.
+Bengal kittens for sale USA; she wanted a cat that looked like a tiger.
+Meet the tiger.

 Not so long ago, wild cat companions were associated with glamour, class and creativity.
-Salvador Dalí brought his ocelot to the St. Regis.
-Tippi Hedren lounged with her lions in her Los Angeles living room.
+Salvador Dali brought his ocelot to the St. Regis.
+Tippy Hedren lounged with her lions in her Los Angeles living room.
 Josephine Baker’s cheetah, collared in diamonds, strolled the Champs-Élysées.
 In their time, these wild creatures made chic pets.
-Bengal kittens for sale usa
+Bengal kittens for sale $300

 However, Ms. Mill’s daughter, Judy Sugden, 71, carried on her legacy.
 Ms. Sugden grew up observing and assisting with the Bengal breed.
 Despite having a degree in architecture, she realized her true calling was at the cattery.
 “I thought ‘Well gee, I don’t want to be an architect.’
 Really,” she said, “I wanted to design a beautiful little cat.”

 So, In the 1980s, Ms. Sugden envisioned a domestic cat with a glistening orange and black striped coat, reminiscent of a tiger.
-It would have tiny, round ears, a wide nose and a white belly like a tiger.
-It would weigh just 10 pounds, but it would move across the living room as though it could take down a gazelle.
-It would evoke that seductive “essence of tigerness,” she said.
+Tiny, round ears, a wide nose and a white belly like a tiger.
+Weigh just 10 pounds, but it moves across the living room as though it could take down a gazelle.
+It would evoke that seductive “essence of tigress,” she said.

 Toyger Toyger, Burning Bright

 Meanwhile, Some 20 years into Ms. Sugden’s experiment, in 2007, The International Cat Association (TICA) declared the toyger a championship cat breed.
 A toyger made the cover of LIFE magazine.
 “There’s going to be toyger fever,” TICA’s then-president Kay DeVilbiss told the magazine.